The Kinematics of Completely-Faceted Surfaces: Topological Events

 \subsubsection{Facet Pinch}

 We now turn to consider the case of Edge-Edge events, the first of which is called a Face Pinch.
 Here the normals of the pinching facets are not identical, and so junctions can be created as needed -- an illustration of this event is shown in Figure~\ref{fig: face-pinch-illustration}.
-This event is philosophically similar to the face split described above.
-In each case, a facet is split into two by non-joining neighbors; the difference is just whether the procedure is ``sharp'' or ``blunt''; i.e., caused by parallel edges or a junction and an edge.
+This event is practically similar to the face split described above.
+In each case, a facet is split into two by non-joining neighbors; the difference is just whether the procedure is {}``sharp'' or {}``blunt''; i.e., caused by parallel edges or a junction and an edge.

-\emph{Resolution.}\,\, Each Facet Pinch is performed by the \verb!FPinch_Repairman! class.
-Because of the similarities between the facet pierce and facet pinch, the associated \verb!Repairman! classes behave similarly as well.
-Here, the \verb!Repairman! class constructor takes the constricted facet and the two colliding edges.
-With this information, it can label all of the surrounding facet elements and deterministically achieve the change shown in Figure~\ref{fig: face-pinch-illustration}.
+\emph{Resolution.}\,\, Because of the similarities between the facet pierce and facet pinch, the associated resolutions are similar as well.
+Here, with knowledge of the constricted facet and the two colliding edges, we can label all of the surrounding facet elements and deterministically achieve the change shown in Figure~\ref{fig: face-pinch-illustration}.
 As with the Facet Pierce, two new facets are created to replace the constricted facet, and the junctions and edges that bordered the old facet are reassigned as required.
 The colliding edges are deleted, as are the associated junctions discussed above.
 Five edges and four junctions are created to complete the reconnection, as shown in Figure~\ref{fig: face-pinch-illustration}.

-\emph{Comments.}\,\, This event, like the Irregular Neighbor Switch and Irregular Facet Pierce, requires a surface with ``intermediate symmetry.''
-While it is uniquely resolved and poses no great difficulty of implementation, we have not yet implemented it for this reason.